sailthru/sailthru-mobile-android-sdk/README.md

 Overview
 -------

-The Carnival Mobile SDK for Android is a drop in library that allows the Carnival Mobile Marketing platform to integrate with your Android apps.
+The Carnival SDK for Android is a drop in library that allows the Carnival Marketing platform to integrate with your Android apps.

 The integration process usually only takes a few minutes.